herzbube/libsgfcplusplus/README.md

     # Launch Xcode with the generated project
     open libsgfc++.xcodeproj

-The `ALL_BUILD` target in the Xcode project builds both the shared and the static libraries.
+The `ALL_BUILD` target in the Xcode project builds all targets, i.e. both the shared and the static libraries, the shared and static library frameworks, and the unit tests.

-The `RUN_TESTS` target builds the unit test target and executes a custom post-build script that is supposed to run the test, but currently this doesn't seem to work.
-I therefore recommend building the unit test target (`libsgfc++-test`) and selecting "Product > Run" to execute the test runner.
+The `RUN_TESTS` target builds the unit test target and executes a custom post-build script that is supposed to run the test.
+The post-build script currently doesn't seem to work.
+It is therefore recommended building the unit test target (`libsgfc++-test`) and selecting "Product > Run" to execute the test runner.
 This always works, and Xcode is even nice enough to pop up an output pane that shows you the output of the command line test runner.

 The `ZERO_CHECK` target checks whether your `CMakeLists.txt` files have changed and if necessary updates the Xcode project with the changes.